Two Simple Methods for Slicing a Mango!

 - For best results, freeze the fruit for at least 4 hours and up to 24 hours after cutting it and arranging it in a single layer on a baking sheet lined with plastic wrap.
 Mango pieces can be frozen and stored in a freezer-safe Ziploc bag for up to a year.

-Mangoes are a great snack because they are tasty and nutritious.
-Due to their high nutrient and antioxidant content, they can improve one's health in many ways.
+Mangoes are a wonderful fruit because they are tasty and nutritious.
+As a result of their high nutrient and antioxidant content, they can improve one's health in many ways.

 One cup of mango has these nutrients: